 Although many of the previous verses are from the New Testament, you can also turn to the Old Testament to find words of comfort.
 In these verses from Isaiah, we learn that "Those who walk uprightly enter into peace; they find rest as they lie in death."

-We may suffer when we lose someone important in our lives, but we do have some solace when we know that their bodies are at rest.
+We may suffer when we lose someone important in our lives, but we do have some solace when we know that their souls are at rest.

 8. "God of all Comfort" from 2 Corinthians 1:3-4

 "Blessed be the God and father of our Lord Jesus Christ, the father of mercies and God of all comfort, who comforts us in all our affliction, so that we may be able to comfort those who are in any affliction with the comfort with which we ourselves are comforted by God."

 When we receive comfort from our grief from God, it gives us the strength and knowledge to spread that comfort to others who suffer.
 This is never truer than when we lose a family member.
 We can't stay strong all the time, but others in the family may be able to provide enough strength to the rest of the family.